 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 It depends on the methods and materials used to manufacture the ceramic plate.
-So, manufacturers label safe ceramic pottery stating “heatproof”, “microwave safe” or “safe to use in the microwave”.
+So, manufacturers label safe ceramic pottery stating “heatproof,” “microwave safe,” or “safe to use in the microwave.”

-You can put a ceramic plate or bowl or mug in the microwave if you can see this safety label on the back of your pottery.
+You can put a ceramic plate or bowl, or mug in the microwave if you can see this safety label on the back of your pottery.
 But, all the ceramic products that are microwave safe are not always labeled as such.

 Sometimes, using the ceramic plates or mugs in the microwave that come with the label also can be unsafe.
-It’s because from the lab test, manufacturers become sure that you can use their pottery in your microwave without damaging anything.
+It’s because, from the lab test, manufacturers become sure that you can use their pottery in your microwave without damaging anything.